WELCOME TO HENNEPIN COUNTY EM RESIDENCY PROGRAM

 Diversity

-The Emergency Medicine Diversity Committee exists to promote diversity, equity, and inclusion in our EM program at the student, residency, and faculty levels.
+The Justice, Equity, Diversity, & Inclusion (JEDI) Collaborative exists to promote diversity, equity, and inclusion in our EM program at all levels.

 The STAB Room